Initial Dental Examination West End

 Welcome to le tooth, your local family dentist at the west end.
 We provide quality dental care specifically tailored for your requirements.

 At le tooth, we have state-of-the-art facilities and highly qualified dentists to offer the safest and most reliable dental procedures.
-Our staff go out of their way to make your visit pleasant and stress-free.
-We are not your stereotypical scary dentist – in fact, many of our clients refer their family members to us because of their positive experience with us.
+Our staff goes out of their way to make your visit pleasant and stress-free.
+Many of our clients refer their family members to us because of their positive experience with us.
 So, if you need a dentist for the whole family make sure you do your research first and find the one that best fits you, whether it’s us or one more local to your area, be happy with your choice.

 Initial Examination: What to expect